VysotskiVadim/VysotskiVadim.blog/_drafts/detect_memory_leaks.markdown

 Feel free to split trace in a few files.
 Stop recording and start it again.
-I will show you later how to work with a few traces.
+I will show you later how to concatenate a few traces.

 ### Analyze trace

 Download the trace from the phone and open it in using [perfetto trace viewer](https://ui.perfetto.dev/).

-Scroll the list and find find your process.
+Scroll the list and find your process.
-I usually press **ctrl+f** and write application package name.
+I usually press *ctrl+f* and write application package name.
 Find RSS chart of the process, it is a physical memory used by a process.
 Read [this](https://perfetto.dev/docs/case-studies/memory#linux-memory-management) to know more about other value.